PowerLedger/powr/docs/src/developing/backwards-compatibility.md

 #### Public API Nodes

-Solana provides publicly available RPC API nodes for all developers to use.
-The Solana team will make their best effort to communicate any changes to the host, port, rate-limiting behavior, availability, etc. However, we recommend that developers rely on their own validator nodes to discourage dependence upon Solana operated nodes.
+Powerledger provides publicly available RPC API nodes for all developers to use.
+The Powerledger team will make their best effort to communicate any changes to the host, port, rate-limiting behavior, availability, etc. However, we recommend that developers rely on their own validator nodes to discourage dependence upon Powerledger operated nodes.

 #### Local cluster scripts and Docker images